Full Name

 Speaker Bio

-Judge Isgur is one of two judges who is assigned complex bankruptcy cases in the Southern District of Texas.
-In that capacity, he has presided over multiple bankruptcy cases with liabilities exceeding one billion dollars.
-In 2018, he was assigned the largest bankruptcy case filed in the United States.
+For several years, Judge Isgur was one of two judges who was assigned complex bankruptcy cases in the Southern District of Texas.
+In that capacity, he presided over multiple bankruptcy cases with liabilities exceeding one billion dollars.
+He recently removed himself from the new case draw on the complex panel.
+He has retained his existing complex cases and is being assigned a full docket of consumer cases.

 In 1974, Judge Isgur received his bachelor’s degree from the University of Houston.
 In 1978 he received his MBA, with honors, from Stanford University.
 After earning his MBA, Judge Isgur served as an executive with a large real estate development company in Houston.
 In 1987, Judge Isgur returned to the University of Houston to attend law school.
 Judge Isgur was awarded his law degree, with high honors, in 1990 and began representing debtors and trustees in chapter 11 and 7 bankruptcy cases until his appointment as a Bankruptcy Judge.
 Judge Isgur is also one of a handful of attorneys in the nation with experience representing various parties in chapter 9 bankruptcy cases.

 Judge Isgur was a founding member and served on the board of directors for the Houston Urban Debate League, a non-profit organization that works in partnership with local schools to bring policy debate to high school students.
-He is one of the principal organizers of the annual University of Texas Consumer Bankruptcy Conference and is a frequent speaker at continuing legal education programs.
+He is a frequent speaker at continuing legal education programs.

-Judge Isgur is one of two judges who is assigned complex bankruptcy cases in the Southern District of Texas.
-In that capacity, he has presided over multiple bankruptcy cases with liabilities exceeding one billion dollars.
-In 2018, he was assigned the largest bankruptcy case filed in the United States.
+For several years, Judge Isgur was one of two judges who was assigned complex bankruptcy cases in the Southern District of Texas.
+In that capacity, he presided over multiple bankruptcy cases with liabilities exceeding one billion dollars.
+He recently removed himself from the new case draw on the complex panel.
+He has retained his existing complex cases and is being assigned a full docket of consumer cases.

 In 1974, Judge Isgur received his bachelor’s degree from the University of Houston.
 In 1978 he received his MBA, with honors, from Stanford University.
 After earning his MBA, Judge Isgur served as an executive with a large real estate development company in Houston.
 In 1987, Judge Isgur returned to the University of Houston to attend law school.
 Judge Isgur was awarded his law degree, with high honors, in 1990 and began representing debtors and trustees in chapter 11 and 7 bankruptcy cases until his appointment as a Bankruptcy Judge.
 Judge Isgur is also one of a handful of attorneys in the nation with experience representing various parties in chapter 9 bankruptcy cases.

 Judge Isgur was a founding member and served on the board of directors for the Houston Urban Debate League, a non-profit organization that works in partnership with local schools to bring policy debate to high school students.
-He is one of the principal organizers of the annual University of Texas Consumer Bankruptcy Conference and is a frequent speaker at continuing legal education programs.
+He is a frequent speaker at continuing legal education programs.

 Speaking At